In Greek, the word arthritis means "disease of the joints". [25]

 How Fast Do Tart Cherries Work for Arthritis?

-How quickly tart cherries support joint comfort in arthritis depends on factors like whether you take them with food or on an empty stomach.
+This comes with a big caveat, though.
+How quickly tart cherries work depends on factors like whether you take them with food or on an empty stomach.
+Also, tart cherries can be helpful for some people, while for others, they may not be suitable or work as expected.

 Who Shouldn't Take Tart Cherry Supplements?